A Guide to EMS

 Replace Board C and check that the Oscillators are still functioning before proceeding with the other modifications.

-Silicon transistors used in exponential convertors have a temperature coefficient of -0.003342/degree C at 25 degrees C.
+Silicon transistors used in exponential convertors have a temperature coefficient of -0.003354/degree C at 25 degrees C.

-(To demystify, this is simply the ratio of 25 degrees C to 26 degrees C above Absolute Zero.)
+(To demystify, this is simply the ratio of a 1 degree C change to the temperature above Absolute Zero.)